XScript Compiler

 $name = $sector->name;

-Keywords: if, else, not, while.
-These can be combined.
+Keywords: if, else, not, while, break, continue.
 Unlike standard X3, do if and skip if are not written explicitly — the compiler selects the correct instruction automatically based on block size.

 else if ($value > 50) { … }